radon-h2020/radon-function-lib/README.md

   ...
 ```

-Then use `serverless deploy` to deploy the new function.

-Note that the deployment uses an AWS API gateway, which has a specific way of providing JSON arguments, and requirements for how responses should be structured.
-You might want to look at how the existing functions handle this, in order to now experience API Gateway related problems.
+You might want to look at how the existing functions are handled when adding new ones.

 # Functions

+Current collection of generic-reusable functions.

 ## snyk_test